Eating Disorder Therapist Palatine, IL

 - Post-Traumatic Stress Disorder – a disorder that develops often after someone is exposed to or endures a traumatic event.

-- Substance Abuse – mental disorder of behavior and addiction for consuming substances.
+- Substance Abuse – mental disorder of behavior for consuming substances.

 Our therapists are compassionate and experienced professionals who understand the anguish that mental health struggles can bring.
 We encourage those who are having trouble to contact an eating disorder therapist in Palatine, IL at Lotus Wellness Center for more information.